 Grapes want to be wine.
 That may be oversimplified, but the fact is that the vast majority of commercial wines — and most homemade wines — use winegrapes as their base.
 The balance of flavors, aromas, sugar and acid that naturally occurs in grapes is unmatched by any other fruit for the direct production of a pleasing adult beverage.
 That does not mean, however, that there cannot be excellent wines made from other fruits.
 It just means the winemaker may have to work a little harder to get there.

 Grape wine must is generally prepared with fruit present for red wines and as juice without fruit for whites and rosés.
 While flavors and aromas vary greatly by variety and terroir, there are some common ranges for key attributes such as sugar and acid.
 To produce a table wine, the percent sugar by weight (°Brix) is usually between 20 and 26, while the acid is most commonly between 0.5 and 0.8 g/100 mL.
 For most wine styles, the winemaker looks for TA levels of about 0.6 to 0.7.
-Leaving sugar for another time, we will look in this “Techniques” column at the sources of acid in fruit wines and steps that can be taken to bring levels into this desirable range.
+We will look in this article at the sources of acid in fruit wines and steps that can be taken to bring levels into this desirable range.
 Unless otherwise noted, “acid” here means titratable acidity (TA) expressed in grams per one hundred milliliters as tartaric acid.
 The g/100 mL units can be viewed as approximately percent and titratable acidity is usually considered synonymous with total acidity.
 Other units the home winemaker may encounter include TA in grams per liter; that number is simply ten times the g/100 mL expression.
 One other slight complication may come from reading European publications, where TA is expressed as sulfuric acid.
 In the American system, it is always tartaric acid, which is the dominant acid of grapes.
 That is, the entire acid content, when titrated, is calculated as though it consisted of tartaric acid alone.

 In grapes, the widest likely spread of tartaric acid concentrations might be from about 0.2 g/100 mL to 1.0 g/100 mL.
 Malic acid is next most common, ranging from a low of 0.1 to a high of 0.8.
 Beyond those acids, some traces of citric acid may occur, accounting for 0.02 to perhaps 0.03.
 For non-commercial winemakers it is not usually an issue, but high citric acid can be a source of high diacetyl and acetic acid from MLF.
 In most grape musts, the citric acid is negligible and lactic acid is not present until malolactic fermentation has taken place.
 Whatever the composition, TA is still expressed as though all the acids were tartaric.